jambonz/jambonz-docs/docs/jambonz.md

 | auth.user | sip username | no |
 | auth.password | sip password | no |

 Using this approach, it is possible to send calls out a sip trunk.
-If the sip trunking provider enforces username/password authentication, then supply the credentials in the `auth` property.
+If the sip trunking provider enforces username/password authentication, supply the credentials in the `auth` property.

 *a registered webrtc or sip user*